gmc-code/PC-Microbit-Extension/docs/bots/Maqueen/Maqueen_LEDs.rst

     | ``rear=(20, 0, 0)`` sets a low level red light

-| When setting up the LEDS, the default LED colours can be set to different values.
+| When setting up the LEDS, the default LED colors can be set to different values.

 .. code-block:: python